isomerpages/govtech-gobusiness/_FAQ/1ia-employees.md

 However, if their AccessCode is 'Red' (cannot go out for work), they are not allowed to leave for work.

 #### **2. Am I able to access all my workers' AccessCode status and details, instead of checking individually using the SGWorkPass?**
-From 12 July 2020, employers can download the AccessCode details of their workers from a new Safe@Work eService.
+From 12 July 2020, employers can download the AccessCode details of their workers from a new <a href="https://www.mom.gov.sg/eservices/services/safe-work" target="_blank">Safe@Work eService</a>.
 For a start, AccessCode statuses of workers who hold a Work Permit or S Pass will be available.
 Downloading the AccessCode details for Employment Pass holders will be available in the near future.

-Please refer to the Safe@Work eService onboarding guide for more information.
+Please refer to the <a href="https://www.mom.gov.sg/eservices/services/safe-work" target="_blank">Safe@Work eService</a> onboarding guide for more information.

 #### **3. My worker's AccessCode is 'Red' and his AccessCode details shows 'No approval to start work'.
 What should I do?**
 This means your company has not been given approval to operate, and/or your workers are not allowed to start work.